joeytwiddle/significant-white-space/README.md

 However that example will have problems with semicolon injection after the '\'.

 Semicolon injection appends a ';' to any non-empty line that is not part of an indent block.
-Therefore it will inject incorrectly into single-line blocks such as:
+Therefore it will also inject incorrectly into single-line blocks such as:

     if (condition) { action(); };